Coëtivy Island: History

 It was named after Chevalier de Coëtivy, commander of the Ile de France who first sighted the island in 1771.

 In 1908 it was transferred from Mauritius to Seychelles.

 In 1970 the island was purchased by the parastatal Seychelles Marketing Board (SMB).

 In 1989, SMB began producing shrimp.
 Coëtivy Island became famous for its shrimp farms (black tiger prawn) and shrimp processing plant that operated on the island.
-Large scale production began on August 1992.
+Large scale production began in August 1992.
 However, in 2008, due to hard financial times, the plant closed.

 in 2009, the island became the site of an active prison (Ministry of Internal Affairs choice) for low security prisoners and a rehabilitation center for drug abusers.
 Visitation is strictly controlled and access is only possible by private airplane charter.

 By 2020, the Prison should be increased to capacity of 600 inmates.

 By 2020, the island is expected to have more residential apartments.